Matheus-Learte/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-Simple Tic-Tac-Toe made with HTML, CSS and Javescript
+Simple Tic-Tac-Toe made with HTML, CSS and Javascript